 When the Ottomans took over churches, they typically whitewashed the walls with plaster.
 As is the case here and at many other Anatolian churches, archaeologists managed to uncover the original art beneath the outer layers – surely a long and arduous task.

 In the center of the main room is a large circular mosaic on the floor, now preserved under protective glass that visitors can walk on.
-The main Islamic prayer room, meanwhile, is undecorated and facing south.
+The main Islamic prayer room, meanwhile, is undecorated and faces south.

 But that’s not all.
-The narthex (enclosed porch) on the western side has the Hagia Sofia’s best-preserved reliefs, possibly all done by the same artist.
+The narthex (enclosed porch) on the western side has the Hagia Sophia’s best-preserved reliefs, possibly all done by the same artist.
 They mainly depict the Last Judgement, while various miracles performed by Jesus are shown elsewhere around the porch.